SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 ##### The Web SDK extension HOOK_SEARCH will be refactored

 The HOOK_SEARCH can be used by developers to extend the web integration of the search in a custom web application.
 As announced with [release 10.16](/release-10-16-0/announcements-10-16-0), as of release 10.18, we will refactor the HOOK_SEARCH interface.
 If you use this interface in a custom-developed UI application, you must migrate to the new version.
 Details on how to use the new interface will be provided in the Web SDK documentation of the respective release.

+##### Breaking change in the Map widget

+As announced with [release 10.16](/release-10-16-0/announcements-10-16-0), with release 10.18+, the "Map" widget will be migrated and support for real-time updates on all devices will be replaced by a configurable refresh interval.
+This change allows us to display more then 100 devices on the map by default.
+Additionally, the "Map" widget will no longer support the "show track" option.

 #### Implemented